mzomparelli/zVirtualDesktop/README.md

 - Disable Default (if you wanted to disable a built-in Windows default and do nothing instead)
 - Keyboard Application Menu
 - Toggle Auto-hide Taskbar
-- Open a File
+- Open a file, folder, or URL
 - Copy
 - Paste
-- Toggle Desktop View
+- Toggle Desktop View (a Task View replacement)
 - Toggle zVirtualDesktop Settings
-- Show Window Menu
+- Show Window Menu (a handy window context menu)
 - Navigate to Desktop
 - Move Window to Desktop
 - Move Window to Desktop & Follow